cavefxa - What is a stack, and how does it overflow?

 └────────┘ Higher memory addresses

-So at the lower memory addresses we have our code, in the data segment we have to parts, the initialized data and the uninitialized data.
-Where the initialized data is at the lower memory address.
+So at the lower memory addresses we have our code.
+In the data segment we have two parts: the initialized data and the uninitialized data, where the initialized data is at the lower memory address.
 The stack is at the higher memory addresses.

 Overflow

-An overflow is essentially when this stack, isn’t given some boundary check condition, and therefor allows users with malicious intent to put in too much data.
-In the same way, as if one is to pour water into a glass, and just continues pouring after the glass is full.
+An overflow is essentially when this stack isn’t given some boundary check condition, and therefore allows users with malicious intent to put in too much data.
+In the same way as if one is to pour water into a glass and just continues pouring after the glass is full.

 An example of a vulnerable program could be the following: